Kalmo

-Kalmo (Finnish: Zombieroolipeli Kalmo) is a zombie role-playing game written by Risto "Nordic" Hieta and published by Arctic ranger productions.
+Zombieroolipeli Kalmo (The Dead: The Zombie Role-Playing Game) is a Finnish role-playing game written by Risto "Nordic" Hieta and published by Arctic Ranger Productions in 1999 in which players take on the roles of zombies.

 Description

 Kalmo is a light-hearted role-playing game where the players control characters who are newly created zombies.
-Players try to integrate their zombies into normal society, hoping that no one will notice and destroy the zombie.
+Because zombies are universally hated and feared, players try to integrate their zombies into normal society, hoping that no one will notice and destroy them.